imaustink/warhead/README.md

 The CLI will help you scaffold projects and their subsequent services, as well as test and deploy them.

 ```
   Usage: warhead generate [type]

   Options:
     -V, --version  output the version number
     -h, --help     output usage information

   Commands:
     generate|g [type]                                  Run a generator.
 Type can be
     	• project - Create a new warhead project in a subdirectory
     	• service - Create a new warhead service in the current project
     test|t [name]                                      Run test for a service.
     deploy|d [name]                                    Deploy a service
+    install|i [options] [serviceName] [package(s)...]
+Install package(s) in a service
+    *
 ```

 ## Adapters